 For a good cassoulet recipe you’ll need (among other things): white beans from the Lauragais region, meat and a cassole, the large earthenware vessel in which it’s usually served.
 Sounds simple, doesn’t it?
 But some chefs have that “je-ne-sais-quoi”, that little something, the secret ingredient that makes it irresistible.
 It’s also a convivial dish that’s great to eat with friends away from home.
-That’s why we’ve put together a list of the best cassoulet restaurants in Toulouse.
+That’s why we’ve put together a list of the best places to eat cassoulet in Toulouse.

-Restaurant Émile, Toulouse’s most recommended cassoulet restaurant
+1. Restaurant Émile, Toulouse’s most recommended cassoulet restaurant

 It’s no coincidence that Restaurant Émile tops the list.
 The comments are unanimous: “definitely the best cassoulet I’ve ever eaten”, “top welcome, service and gastronomy “, “a cassoulet worthy of the name”.
 If you haven’t already, stop everything and go taste it right now!